Taupō Rift: Geology

 The Taupō Rift (Taupo Rift) is a 300 km intra-arc continental rift resulting from an oblique convergence in the Hikurangi subduction zone.
-The present young, modern Taupō Rift is defined by events between 25,000 and 350,000 years and the old Taupō Rift system which can be defined by a gravity anomaly is now located more to the north being created between 350,000 and 2 million years and is about 70 km wide.
+The present young, modern Taupō Rift is defined by events between 25,000 and 350,000 years and the old Taupō Rift system, which can be defined by a gravity anomaly, is now located more to the north being created between 350,000 and 2 million years and is about 70 km wide.
 Consensus does not yet exist with regard to the cause of the Taupō Rift's extension or the exceptional volcanic productivity of the associated Taupō Volcanic Zone.
-Its geology and landforms are of worldwide interest and it contains multiple significant faults and volcanoes with some of the volcanoes having potential for worldwide impact.
+Its geology and landforms are of worldwide interest, and it contains multiple significant faults and volcanoes, with some of the volcanoes having potential for worldwide impact.

 Volcanic context

-The recent volcanism of the Taupō Volcanic Zone has been divided into three segments with a central rhyolitic segment dominated by explosive caldera associated with more typical Island Arc type andesite-dacite stratovolcanoes in either surrounding segment.
-There are hundreds of faults and their segments, with some having potential association with volcanism, but most being tectonic.
+The recent volcanism of the Taupō Volcanic Zone has been divided into three segments, with a central rhyolitic segment, dominated by explosive caldera associated with more typical Island Arc type andesite-dacite stratovolcanoes in either surrounding segment.
+In the hundreds of faults and their segments, some have associations with volcanism, but most fault activity is tectonic.